Annbot/loopback-example/README.md

 Status|Name|Description
 :-:|:--|:--
-WIP|[loopback-getting-started](https://github.com/strongloop/loopback-getting-started)|An basic app to help you get started with LoopBack quickly
+WIP|[loopback-getting-started](https://github.com/strongloop/loopback-getting-started)|A basic demo on how to use LoopBack

 ##Examples

 Status|Name|Description
 :-:|:--|:--
-WIP|[loopback-getting-started-intermediate](https://github.com/strongloop/loopback-getting-started-intermediate)|Full stack application built off of [`loopback-getting-started`](https://github.com/strongloop/loopback-getting-started).
+WIP|[loopback-getting-started-intermediate](https://github.com/strongloop/loopback-getting-started-intermediate)|A full-stack example built off of `loopback-getting-started` used to demonstrate intermediate level features of LoopBack

 ##Tutorial series